GNUnet 0.19.4

 705 }

-static struct GNUNET_TRANSPORT_CoreHandle * transport
+struct GNUNET_TRANSPORT_ApplicationHandle * transport

-Transport service.
+Handle to Transport service.

 static int monitor_connections